syncfusion-content/xamarin-docs/Xamarin/SfListView/Swiping.md

 ---
 layout: post
 title: Swiping in Xamarin.Forms ListView | Syncfusion
-description: This topic explains about how to enable swiping feature in Xamarin.Forms ListView and its various customization features available.
+description: This topic explains how to enable swiping feature in Xamarin.Forms ListView and its various customization features.
 platform: xamarin
 control: SfListView
 documentation: ug